iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/tv-wall-mounting.md

 What you get with TV wall mounting

 #description
 Our handymen{{ $doc.location }} install all bracket types on any wall surface, including brick, plasterboard, or concrete.
 You can use your own bracket or let us supply one to match your TV size and setup.
-We’ll make sure everything is secure, level, and wired up properly.
+We'll make sure everything is secure, level, and wired up properly.

 #items